-Students For Liberty now has three publications available to help student groups and student leaders enhance their understanding of the philosophy of liberty while promoting the message of freedom on campus.
+For five years in a row, Students For Liberty has partnered with the Atlas Network to publish a variety of books to help student groups and student leaders enhance their understanding of the philosophy of liberty while promoting the message of freedom on campus.

 The Economics of Freedom: What Your Professors Won’t Tell You